GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
-Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.
+> ### Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.
 >
-> ~ *Nathaniel Borenstein*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts